 This metric focuses on all tasks that customers must perform to get what they want.
-They may need getting their support ticket resolved, finding, or ordering a product, getting additional information, etc.
+They may need to get their support ticket resolved, finding, or ordering a product, getting additional information, etc.

 CES is frequently measured by providing a simple scale-based survey that customers fill once they have performed the necessary actions.
 Obviously, the higher CES is, the more CX lowers.